 Here’s a way to make a splash with your kids this spring—dive into an aquarium where the whole family can learn about sea life and conservation.
 And with many aquariums offering special exhibits, you can waddle with the penguins, watch a shark swim, observe huge hippos, and more.
 Our NJMOM guide to aquariums has everything you need to know about ocean life this spring.

 Have a garden tea party with your besties

 Warmer temps mean you’ll spend more time outside, and drinking tea among the flowers is a spring must.
 Dress up and sit in the sunshine sipping that Matcha with your bestie, or bring your little one along to enjoy some finger sandwiches and jam.
 You can head to a special garden offering royal service or host a garden tea party at home.

 Pose in pastels for a spring photoshoot

 A quick getaway sounds good any time of year, but planning one for a weekend within the tri-state area is a spring bucket list must.
 And with so many places nearby, it’s easy to find an escape that appeals to everyone in the fam.
-Try one with an indoor pool that feels like a tropical escape at Crystal Springs Resort, hit the majestic hiking trails in the Catskills at Mohonk Mountain House, or get close to the ocean at Congress Hall—you’ll find one that appeals to your kids in our guide to local kid-friendly resorts.
+Try one with an indoor pool that feels like a tropical escape at Camelback Resort, hit the majestic hiking trails in the Catskills at Mohonk Mountain House, or get close to the ocean at Congress Hall—you’ll find one that appeals to your kids in our guide to local kid-friendly resorts.
 Or, if you are looking for an adult-friendly retreat, check out our list of area luxury resorts and hotels.